Gibraltar Rock Facts

 Gibraltar Rock Physical Description

-Only enhancing its aura of majesty, the truly impressive Gibraltar Rock has an amazing physical nature.
-First of all, the gargantuan rock has a highly sharpened crest with points standing as much as 1,398 ft (426 m) in height.
-However, the main prominence measures 1,388 ft (423 m).
-In addition, its basic structure consists primarily of greatly eroded dolomites and ancient limestone.
+Only enhancing its aura of majesty comes the fact that the stunning Gibraltar Rock has an amazing physical nature.
+For starters, the gargantuan rock clearly features a highly sharpened crest.
+This displays points standing as much as 1,398 ft (426 m) in height.

 Gibraltar Rock Location, Formation, and Nature Reserve

-It also forms a large peninsula that projects out into the Strait of Gibraltar.
-Mostly composed of limestone, parts of the massive monolith slowly dissolved over time due to the actions of the water.
+Mostly composed of limestone, parts of the monolith dissolved over time due to the actions of the water.
 This natural process also often forms caves.
 In the case of this site, more than 100 caves exist.
-St. Michael’s Cave remains the best known of these, and also forms the largest tourist attraction.
+St. Michael’s Cave remains the best known of these.

-Additionally, as of 1993, the Nature Reserve located here forms roughly 40% of the total area of Gibraltar Rock.
-Furthermore, much of the flora and fauna found there continue to be of importance to conservationists.
-The best known of these remain the Barbary Macaques, with roughly 300 individuals located within the Reserve.
-This comprises the only known wild monkey population in Europe.
+The Nature Reserve located here forms 40% of the area of Gibraltar Rock.
+Much of the flora and fauna found there continue to be of importance to conservationists.
+The best known of these are the Barbary Macaques, with roughly 300 individuals located within the Reserve.

-But its natural wonder does not end there.
-That’s because other endemic species of prominent interest also inhabit the area.
-In fact, of ecological importance equal the Barbary Partridges, plant species such as the Gibraltar Candytuft appear here, and nowhere else in Europe.
-Finally, the stunning site also serves as a major resting point for large populations of migratory birds.
+In fact, of ecological importance equal to the Barbary Partridges, plant species such as the Gibraltar Candytuft appear here, and nowhere else in Europe.
+Fortunately, the stunning site also serves as a major resting point for large populations of migratory birds.

 Features Sharing Its Region